mattermost/docs/source/about/mattermost-customizable-ai-bot-framework.rst

 Example open source Mattermost app AI framework
 ------------------------------------------------

 The `mattermost/mattermost-ai-framework repository <https://github.com/mattermost/mattermost-ai-framework>`__ demonstrates a self-hosted AI app in a multi-user chat environment that can be fully private and off-grid AKA air-gapped.
-For demo purposes, can be deployed locally or in the browser via `Gitpod <https://github.com/mattermost/mattermost-ai-framework#gitpod>`__.
+For demo purposes, deploy locally or in the browser via `Gitpod <https://github.com/mattermost/mattermost-ai-framework#gitpod>`__.

 Example open source OpenAI plugin
 ---------------------------------